 There are many advantages to seeking the aid of a law school admissions consultant:

-Many law school admissions consultants have personally gone through the law school admissions process.
-Furthermore, many of them have been members of law school admissions boards, so they really have inside knowledge of the process and how students can stand out.
-Not only will the law school consultants help you choose the right schools to apply to, but they will be able to advise how to preset yourself as the best candidate for each school you pursue.
+Many law school admissions consultants have been members of law school admissions boards, so they really have inside knowledge of the process and how students can stand out.
 Based on your grades and LSAT score, your skills, law school extracurriculars, interests and personality, a consultant will help you create an application strategy.
-For example, they'll help you brainstorm how to start your law school personal statement to capture the readers' attention; or advise whether you should submit optional essays like the law school diversity statement; or explain what you can do to get into law school with a low GPA; or suggest whether you should apply to law schools that don't require the LSAT if your score is too low.
-Essentially, after getting to know your background and experiences, a consultant will devise a strategy to get you accepted.
+For example, they'll help you brainstorm how to start your law school personal statement to capture the readers' attention; or advise whether you should submit optional essays like the law school diversity statement.

 Would you like to see examples of law school personal statements that got accepted?
 Check this out:

-The law school application is a huge challenge for many law school candidates.
-There are many moving parts and components that are quite challenging, such as the law school personal statement and other admissions essays, as well as law school resume or law school letter of intent.
+There are many moving parts and components in a law school application that are quite challenging, such as the law school resume or law school letter of intent.
 Most of these components require strong critical thinking skills, organization and time management skills, as well as superb communication skills.
 If you want help developing these qualities, you will benefit from working with a consultant.
-For instance, they will know the latest law school admissions essay topics or can provide you with some law school essay prompts so you can start drafting your submissions early.
-Or they will know exactly what experiences to note in your essays so you can stand out.
+They’ll know the latest law school admissions essay topics or can provide you with some law school essay prompts so you can start drafting your submissions early.
+They will know exactly what experiences to note in your essays so you can stand out, and they’ll know what specific attributes and experiences schools are looking for:

 Looking for some LSAT study advice?
 We've got you covered: